History Files

 Chanakya

 There is a story in which Chanakya, while moving through the forests with Chandragupta, was pricked by the thorn of a jungle weed.
 Chanakya proceeded to pour sugar syrup all over the weed.
-When Chandragupta asked the reason, he was told that the syrup will attract the ants, which in turn will destroy the thorny weed from its roots and clear the path for future travellers.
+When Chandragupta asked the reason, he was told that the syrup would attract the ants, which in turn would destroy the thorny weed down to its roots and clear the path for future travellers.
 Impressed by Chanakya's wisdom, Chandragupta became his disciple.

-Whatever the truth might be, it is evident that with time and evidence which has been lost, the line between fact and fiction has become blurred.
+Whatever the truth might be, it is evident that with time, and with evidence which has been lost, the line between fact and fiction has become blurred.

 Chandragupta's reign